AI Vision Sensor#

 AI Vision object count#

-The AI Vision object count block returns the number of detected objects in the dataset as an integer.
+The AI Vision object count reporter block reports the number of detected objects in the dataset as a whole number.

 ([AIVision1 v] object count)